Heroin Statistics

 • 1.7 deaths occur annually from overdoses on heroin without taking synthetic opioids other than methadone.

-Heroin Annual Deaths on NCDAS
+Heroin Statistics - Heroin Annual Deaths

 Heroin Overdose Deaths per State Statistics